-- leave the assisted mode by unchecking the assisted mode enable field in the "Preference" menu. - Enter in the "Operating parameters" panel from the "Parameter" menu. - increase the sensitivity and see the result.
-If a "High" or "Very High" sensitivity value improves the result, the level of the received echoes are at the limit of the detection capability of the instrument. - Try to increase the emitting power
+- leave the assisted mode by unchecking the assisted mode enable field in the "Preference" menu. - Enter in the "Operating parameters" panel from the "Parameter" menu.

+- increase the sensitivity and see the result.
+If a "High" or "Very High" sensitivity value improves the result, the level of the received echoes are at the limit of the detection capability of the instrument.
+You should add particles to the liquid. - Try to increase the emitting power